 Best Acoustic Treatment Options

 Foam Factory in Michigan is the most affordable source of acoustic foam I have found.
 My studio is treated with their 2-inch acoustic wedge foam, which does a great job of absorption and taming reflection.
-For less than $200 I was able to fully treat a 7 x 10 x 8 room at about 25% coverage and add bass traps to the corners behind my monitors to control low-end energy.
+For less than $200 I was able to fully treat a 7 x 10 x 8 room at about 25% coverage and add bass traps to the corners behind my monitors to control low-end frequency response.
 Coupled with SonarWorks Reference 4, I have everything I need to record vocals and acoustic guitar, plus mix and master my tracks.

 Not surprisingly, Amazon has a lot of budget options to help you get started: